How to score band 9 in IELTS listening

 - How to use those 30 seconds.
-On your desk, the sheet with the questions.
-Your hear the following:
+On your desk, is the sheet with the questions.
+You hear the following:

 Switch on immediately to the topic of climate change.
 Skim through the questions: In a few seconds I can see it's a note completion exercise divided into 3 main sections (Human Factors, Known Effects and Future Effects) and there are other keywords that stand out such as Cutting down trees for ..... (some purpose?)
 The instructions tell me a maximum of 2 words and/or a number for each answer, so I'm thinking maybe "building houses" or something like that.
 In the Future Effects part, there are 2 columns and the one on the right is titled Number of people at risk so I'd better listen out for specific numbers.

 - The high score you want means little or no room for error.
-IELTS preparation including exam listening practice teaches us to look out for distractors, when we hear what seems like the answer to a question but then the speaker corrects him or herself, backtracks and gives another answer, the one we're looking for.
-Most IELTS practice materials come accompanied by the tapescripts.
-After you do a practice test, look carefully through the script and take note as to how these distractors are used.
-The correct answers are usually underlined to make your follow up task even simpler.
+IELTS preparation including exam listening practice teaches us to look out for distractors when we hear what seems like the answer to a question but then the speaker corrects him or herself, backtracks and gives another answer, the one we're looking for.
+Most IELTS practice materials come accompanied by tapescripts.
+After you do a practice test, look carefully through the script and take note of how these distractors are used.
+The correct answers are usually underlined to make your follow-up task even simpler.

 Beyond 30 minutes